Berwick - North

 Berwick - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely to impact the area.
-Notable projects include Casey Hospital Emergency Department Expansion, Berwick Health and Education Precinct, Clyde Road Upgrade, and Berwick Waterways Precinct Structure Plan.
-The following list details those most relevant.
+AreaSearch has identified 26 projects that may impact this region.
+Notable initiatives include Casey Hospital Emergency Department Expansion, Clyde Road Upgrade, Berwick Waterways Precinct Structure Plan, and Berwick Health and Education Precinct.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.